Cooked spinach: 41 calories per 1 cup

 The pros: Like spinach, Brussels sprouts offer more satiating protein than most vegetables (4 grams per cup).
 Starting your meal with them can help keep cravings in check throughout the rest of dinner.
 Plus, one cup of Brussels sprouts provides 195 percent of vitamin K and 125 percent of vitamin C needs for the day.

-The cons: They’re not always a crowd pleaser.
+The cons: They’re not always a crowd pleaser, as far as Thanksgiving foods go.
 People who dislike Brussels sprouts have a certain version of a taste receptor gene, which binds strongly to bitter compounds.
 This makes some people more sensitive to the veggies’ bitter flavor.
-Sound like you?
-You could trick your taste buds into eating healthier, or just add one of these 10 healthy Thanksgiving foods to the menu instead.